Selva Almada: Chicas muertas

+An English translation, Dead Girls by Annie McDermott, was published by Charco Press in 2020.

 Personal life

-Selva Almada was born in Villa Elisa, Entre Ríos and lived there until she was 17.
+Selva Almada was born in Villa Elisa in the province of Entre Ríos, and lived there until she was 17.
 In 1991 she moved to Paraná to study, first Social Communication, then Literature, and lived in that city until 1999.
 Since 2000 she has lived in Buenos Aires.

-She made frequent trips to Chaco Province which, along with her rural experience of childhood and youth spent in the Argentine Littoral, gave rise to several of the environments and themes of her books.
+She made frequent trips to the province of Chaco which, along with her rural experience of childhood and youth spent in the Argentine Littoral, gave rise to several of the environments and themes of her books.